chasewnelson/SNPGenie/README.md

 * **snpgenie-split_fasta.pl**.
 At the command line, provide this script with one argument: a FASTA (.fa or .fasta) file containing multiple sequences.
 This script will create multiple files in the working directory, each containing one of the sequences.
 Here's an example:

         snpgenie-split_fasta.pl my_multi_fasta_file.fasta

+* **snpgenie-vcf2revcom.pl**.
+This script automates the creation of the reverse complement input files.
+At the command line, provide this script with three arguments, in the following order:
+	1. A '+' strand FASTA (.fa or .fasta) file containing the reference sequence against which SNPs were called;
+	2. A '+' strand GTF file containing both '+' and '–' strand products from the '+' strand point of view; and
+	3. A '+' strand SNP report in VCF format.

+	This script will then create a '-' strand (reverse complement) version of each file in the working directory, with "_revcom" concatenated to the original file name.
+Here's an example:

+        snpgenie-vcf2revcom.pl my_snp_report.vcf my_reference_sequence.fasta my_cds_file.gtf

 ## Troubleshooting